 Internet rumors being what they are, there are a wide range of opinions on the strings that come ready to go when you buy a new Epiphone Les Paul.
 On message boards and Facebook groups, people will tell you they’re D’Addario, Ernie Ball, no-brand junk, and anything in between.

 However, in an email to KillerGuitarRigs, an Epiphone rep confirmed that the strings that come on all Epiphone electric models are Gibson Britewire strings in 10-46 gauge.
 He also confirmed that all Epiphone acoustic models ship with 12-53 gauge Gibson Masterbuilt Phosphor Bronze.

 So if you broke a string on your new Les Paul or if it’s starting to sound dull, you can pick up the exact same electric strings at Sweetwater for around $10, or if you’re playing acoustic, Sweetwater carries what you’re looking for too (and we have a comprehensive list of the best acoustic guitar strings if you need other suggestions).

 On the other hand, if you’re looking for something a little different, there’s a whole world of strings out there.
 People tend to try a lot of strings, find the brand and gauge that works for them, and then stick with it for years.
 In this article, we’re going to walk you through your options.

 How To Choose Guitar Strings

 There are a lot of aspects of playing guitar that can be stopping points.
 If you’re a Les Paul guy (be it Studio, Standard, or Custom), it will take you some time to get used to a guitar with a longer neck, like a Fender Strat.
-If you use a Boss HM2 to get your distortion tones, you’ll need time with a Fender Pugulist to find your sound (if you ever do).
+If you use a Boss HM2 to get your distortion tones, you’ll need time with a Fender Pugilist to find your sound (if you ever do).

 However, there are very few guitarists who will pick up a guitar strung with Ernie Balls in whatever gauge they normally play and think, “I can’t play this thing – I’m a D’addario player!”